abalkin/kcc/README.md

-There is a very high chance that you heard something about the legend of Arthur Whitney and his language; what is less likely is that you have ever met someone who told you he or she is a professional k probrammer, because in their areas is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.
+There is a very high chance that you heard something about the legend of Arthur Whitney and his language; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, because in their areas is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.